gaoqinghui/POE-TA-Sessions/Git Basics.md

 ## Installating and Setting up Github Desktop

 Github Desktop is a tool developed by Github.
-For installing Github Desktop, please check out your operating system, then follow the instructions.
+To install Github Desktop, please check your operating system, then follow the instructions.

 ### Windows